mcollovati/quarkus-hilla/README.md

 ```

 Tests run by default in headless mode, meaning that the browser window will not be visible during the execution,
-unless a debugger is attached to the JVM, either by execution the test debug mode from the IDE, or by providing the
+unless a debugger is attached to the JVM, either by executing the test debug mode from the IDE, or by providing the
 `-Dmaven.surefire.debug` system property to the maven command line.

 ```terminal